Is San Sebastian Worth Visiting? Yes! Here’s why

 On the opposite bank of the river, you’ll find the ultra-modern Kursaal Congress Centre and Auditorium with its futuristic glass cubes contrasting starkly with the historical buildings.

-San Sebastian is easy to get to and well-connected.
+San Sebastian is easy to get to and very straightforward to navigate, even if you are travelling alone.

 There are some great museums in San Sebastian.
-My favourite was the San Telmo Museum, and if you only have time to visit one museum, make sure this is top of your list!
+But my favourite by far was the San Telmo Museum.
+If you only have time to visit one museum, make sure this is at the top of your list!

-Located in the Old Town, the museum is housed in a gorgeous 16th-century building that used to be a Dominican convent.
-It also served as artillery barracks before becoming a municipal museum in 1902 – making it the oldest museum in Basque Country.
+The museum is located in the Old Town and housed in a gorgeous 16th-century building that used to be a Dominican convent.
+It also served as an artillery barracks before becoming a municipal museum in 1902, making it the oldest museum in Basque Country.

 One of the most striking parts of the building is the Renaissance-style cloister and church decorated with gigantic canvases by Catalan artist José María Sert.
 The museum is split over several levels and is packed with cultural and historical artefacts of Basque life.